 Trustees are not paid for their work but will be reimbursed for reasonable expenses.
 The annual commitment will be around 4-6 meetings a year plus a board strategy event.
 There will be other opportunities to engage if you want to offer more!
 Induction and ongoing support is available.

-If you share our enthusiasm we would really love to hear from you!
+If you share our enthusiasm and want to help shape our future, we would love to hear from you!

-For an informal discussion about the role please contact Alan Markey, Director of Service, on 024 76521100 or email firstname.lastname@example.org
+For an initial informal discussion about the role, please contact Alan Markey, Director of Service, by email firstname.lastname@example.org

 If you are ready to apply, you can download the Trustee Application Form using the link below.
 Please return the form by email to email@example.com